matty-plumski/SNAP_demo_site/content/authors/admin/_index.md

   url: "https://wgtn.ac.nz"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include modelling and analysis
+bio: MDr Wanting Jiao’s area of expertise is computational biochemistry and biophysics

 interests:
 - Artificial Intelligence